Servlet Life Cycle

 4. HTTP Response Write HTML

-In order to send HTML as response back to browser, we need to use PrintWriter.
+In order to send HTML as a response back to the browser, we need to use PrintWriter.

 5. HTTP Response Redirection

-When we need to direct users to a location other than what is requested, redirection is used.
-This can happen when the document is moved pointing to a different location.
+Redirection is used when we need to direct users to a location other than the requested one.
+This can happen when the document is moved to a different location.
 We can do this by using the following code in doGet()/doPost() method:

 Benefits of Servlets